Unless you’ve spent the last few years under a rock, chances are you have seen the amazing shots from that swing at the end of the world.

 Tours leave at 10am, 12noon and 4pm.

-Catching the bus from Banos to the swing at the end of the world is really easy.
+Catching the bus from Banos to the swing is really easy.

 Finding the bus was actually a challenge for us based on the directions we found online trying to plan our way there.